Sagarbisht01/Wikipedia_clone/README.md

 Welcome to the WebD Wikipedia Clone project!
 This web application is a simple clone of Wikipedia, built using HTML, CSS, and JavaScript.
 It allows users to search for articles, view their contents, and edit articles just like the real Wikipedia.

-The project is designed to help you learn web development concepts and improve your skills by creating a functional web application.
-Feel free to use this project as a starting point for your web development journey.
+The project is designed to help me learn web development concepts and improve my skills by creating a functional web application.
+Feel free to use this project as a starting point for your web development journey!.

 ## Features